ShikherVerma/booknshelf.com/readme.md

 Examples:

-- suggesting news feature for Booknshelf by opening an issue
+- suggesting new features for Booknshelf by opening an issue
-- creating new topics or bookshelves on Booknshelf
+- creating new topics or bookshelves on the website
-- making design changes and tweaks to the interface
+- making design changes and tweaks to the interface and submitting a PR
-- more ...
+- bug fixes, UI changes, refactoring and more

 ## Did you find a bug?